Joseph A. Unanue: Goya Foods

 In 1946, after Unanue returned home, he enrolled in The Catholic University of America in Washington, D.C., where he graduated with a degree in mechanical engineering.
 He joined the family business, together with his brothers Tony and Frank Unanue.
 He learned every facet of the food industry.
-At first, the major supermarkets, such as A&P and Safeways weren't interested in selling anything with the Hispanic demography in mind.
+At first, the major supermarkets, such as A&P and Safeway were not interested in selling anything with the Hispanic demography in mind.
 Eventually, with the wave of Hispanic immigrants landing in the United States, the supermarket industry started to take notice.
 Goya Foods started to supply Safeway's Supermarket in Harlem and the rest soon followed.

-In 1956, Unanue married Carmen Ana de Casal, a Puerto Rican art collector and philanthropist with whom he had six children and 16 grandchildren.
+Unanue married Carmen Ana Casal (1934–2021), his maternal first cousin, in 1956.
+Casal was an art collector and philanthropist.
+They had six children and 16 grandchildren.

 In 1976, Unanue was named president of the company, whose principal base of operations was by then in New Jersey.
 His brother Frank ran Goya de Puerto Rico, Inc., located in Bayamon, Puerto Rico.
 Under Joseph's leadership, the company became the largest Hispanic–owned food distributor in the United States, with sales of over $800 million a year and with over 2,000 employees.
 Goya Foods grew to have more than a dozen facilities in the continental United States, while affiliated companies operate in Puerto Rico, the Dominican Republic, and Spain.

 In 1985, Unanue's son Joseph F. Unanue was named Vice President of Operations, a position he held until 1998 when he died of cancer.
 His younger son, Andy Unanue, was named to replace Joseph F. Unanue.

 Later years

+Unanue was made a knight of the Order of Malta and awarded several honorary doctorates.

 In February 2004, after 27 years as president of Goya Foods, 78-year-old Joseph and his son Andy were ousted from the company by Joseph's two nephews.
-Joseph Unanue resided in Alpine, New Jersey with his wife Carmen Ana and continued to participate in civic and cultural activities.
+Joseph resided in Alpine, New Jersey with his wife Carmen Ana and continued to participate in civic and cultural activities.

 In 2008, his son Andy was briefly a candidate for the Republican nomination for a U.S. Senate seat in New Jersey.
 He announced his candidacy on March 23, 2008, and filed petitions for the race on April 7, 2008.
-However, he dropped out of the race four days later, and his committee on vacancies designated former Congressman Dick Zimmer to enter the race under the Unanue petitions.
+He dropped out of the race four days later and his committee on vacancies designated former Congressman Dick Zimmer to enter the race under the Unanue petitions.

 He died of complications of pulmonary fibrosis in 2013.